pbv-public/firestore-orm/README.md

 — _NOT_ the underlying database!
 Firestore, like most NoSQL databases, is effectively schemaless (except for the key).
 This means each row may theoretically contain completely different data.
-This normally won't be the case because `db.Model` enforces a consistent schema on rows in a table.
+This normally won't be the case because `db.Model` enforces a consistent schema on rows in a collection.

 However, it's important to understand that this schema is _only_ enforced by `db.Model` and not the underlying database.
 This means **changing the model